Interstate 476: Pennsylvania Turnpike Northeast Extension

 On November 1, 1996, the Northeast Extension was added to the Interstate Highway System as a northern extension of I-476, replacing the PA 9 designation along the road.
 The new guardrails and line striping were necessary for the toll road to become an Interstate.
 It was hoped that the Interstate designation would bring economic development and tourism to the areas served by the roadway.
-This extension resulted in I-476 surpassing the 120 mi I-495 in Massachusetts as the longest auxiliary Interstate Highway, though it could be contested for this title in the future by I-369 in Texas.
+This extension resulted in I-476 surpassing the 120 mi I-495 in Massachusetts as the longest auxiliary Interstate Highway.

-In January 1997, the PTC completed expansion of the Lansdale Interchange’s toll plaza from five lanes to ten lanes.
-Included in this project was the addition of a parking lot and rebuilt ramps.
+In January 1997, the PTC completed the expansion of the Lansdale Interchange’s toll plaza from five lanes to ten lanes.
+This project included the addition of a parking lot and the rebuilding of ramps.
 In Fall of that year, the PTC completed an expansion of the Quakertown Interchange’s toll plaza, as well as the addition of a parking lot and rebuilt ramps.

-In 1990, an electronic toll collection system was proposed for the Pennsylvania Turnpike, where a motorist would create an account and use an electronic device that would be read from an electronic tollbooth.
+In 1990, an electronic toll collection system was proposed for the Pennsylvania Turnpike, in which a motorist would create an account and use an electronic device that would be read by an electronic tollbooth.
 The motorist would be billed later.
 The multi-state electronic tolling system, which was to be called E-ZPass, was planned to be implemented by 1998.
 The planned installation date was later pushed back to 2000.
 On December 2, 2000, E-ZPass debuted along the Northeast Extension of the Pennsylvania Turnpike between the Mid-County Toll Plaza and Lehigh Valley Interchange.
 On December 15, 2001, E-ZPass support was extended from the Leigh Valley Interchange to the Wyoming Valley Toll Plaza.
 Commercial vehicles were allowed to start using E-ZPass on December 14, 2002.
 On November 23, 2004, support was extended from the Wyoming Valley Toll Plaza to the Clarks Summit Toll Plaza.

 On November 24, 2004, the day before Thanksgiving, 2,000 Teamsters Union employees went on strike, after contract negotiations failed.
 This was the first strike in the history of the roadway.
 As this is usually one of the busiest traffic days in the US, to avoid traffic jams, tolls were waived for the rest of the day.
 Starting on November 25, turnpike management personnel collected flat-rate passenger tolls of $2 and commercial tolls of $15 from cash customers on the ticketed system, while E-ZPass customers were charged the lesser of the actual toll or the same flat rates.
 The strike ended after seven days when both sides reached an agreement on November 30, 2004.
-Normal toll collection resumed December 1, 2004.
+Normal toll collection resumed on December 1, 2004.

 In October 2005, the PTC, in conjunction with PennDOT, completed the addition of four 55 mi/h express E-ZPass lanes at the Mid-County Toll Plaza, marking the second of them to be added on a PTC owned road.